errrov/urlshortener/README.md

 # Identifiers (short links) generation

-How Identifiers (short url) is generated :
+How Identifiers (short url) are generated :

   &nbsp;&nbsp; - &nbsp;If identifier and url are passed with request, then it's short identifier for this link.